rohilshah95/DevOps-Pipeline/report.md

 #### Learnings

 * Installing and configuring nginx automatically
-* Configuring environment variables in an idempotent manner
+* Configuring environment variables permanently on a node in an idempotent manner
-* Installing and configuring mongodb via ansible
+* Installing and configuring mongodb automatically

 #### Challenges